 RDU is taking action by adding new measures to protect the health and safety of everyone who visits the airport.
 The new safety measures comply with guidance from the U.S. Centers for Disease Control and Prevention (CDC) and other public health entities.
+Click here to download a PDF that summarizes RDU’s response to the global health pandemic.

 - Airport Actions